 Upon termination, work products should be collected, and all access must be removed.
 The University Unit ISM or designee must maintain documentation of terminations of access including date and time.

-Data Custodians or their designated Data Managers must review standard, privileged, and shared accounts regularly to ensure access revocation is taking place and the principle of least privilege is being followed.
-This is particularly important for privileged access, which must be reviewed at least monthly.
+University Unit ISMs must review standard, privileged, and shared accounts regularly to ensure access revocation is taking place and the principle of least privilege is being followed, based on authorization provided by Data Custodians or their designated Data Manager.
+This is particularly important for privileged access, which must be reviewed at least quarterly.
 Access granted to standard, unprivileged accounts must be reviewed and modified accordingly upon receiving notification that a person’s status has changed.
-Reviews will be documented and retained by the Data Custodian or designated Data Manager.
+Reviews will be documented and retained by the ISM.

 All users are required to logoff or lock their systems when they are finished with their current session or are expected to be away from their workstation.
 All FSU desktops, laptops and mobile devices must employ a screensaver or inactivity lock of no more than 30 minutes and must require a password or pin to unlock.